Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 int xsArrayResizeVector(int arrayID, int newSize)
 ```

-Note that these Resize functions return a value of `#!java 1` every time, however this does not need to be stored in a variable.
+Note that these Resize functions return a value of `#!cpp 1` every time, however this does not need to be stored in a variable.

-`#!java int xsArrayGetSize(int arrayID)` is also a useful array function that returns the size of the specified array.
+`#!cpp int xsArrayGetSize(int arrayID)` is also a useful array function that returns the size of the specified array.

 ### 3.9.
 Type Casting

 Type casting is when a value of one data type is "transformed" into a value of another, similar data type.
 This is like taking an object stored in one type of container and putting it into another.

-For example, When you try to store an `#!java int` in a `#!java float`, it would work without any issues.
+For example, When you try to store an `#!cpp int` in a `#!cpp float`, it would work without any issues.
 It is similar to storing water in a bottle and then putting the water from that bottle into a flask.
-When you try to store a `#!java float` in an `#!java int` however, the fractional part of the `#!java float` is lost!
+When you try to store a `#!cpp float` in an `#!cpp int` however, the fractional part of the `#!cpp float` is lost!
 This is like trying to put water from a water bottle into a paper bag.
 Some of the water will leak out!

 There are two kinds of type casting:

 1. Implicit Type Casting

     Implicit type casting is done automatically by the script (hence implicit) when you assign one type of value to another, similar data type.
 For example:
-    ```java
+    ```cpp
     void main() {
         int a = 5;
         float b = 3.9;